ulif/ulif.openoffice/src/ulif/openoffice/README.txt

 document with OpenOffice.org, then this daemon can convert it to HTML or PDF-A.

-The conversion daemon starts a server in background which listens for conversion requests on a TCP port.
+The conversion daemon starts a server in background (unless you specify ``fg`` as startmode, which will keep the server attached to the invoking shell) which listens for conversion requests on a TCP port.
 It then calls OpenOffice.org via the pyUNO-API to perform the conversion and responses with the path of the generated doc (or an error message).

 The conversion server is a multithreaded asynchronous TCP daemon.
 So, several requests can be served at the same time.